 General Facts in the Past

-- We use the past simple to talk about something that was true for some time in the past.
+We use the past simple to talk about something that was true for some time in the past.
 They are no longer true, but they happened back then.
 Check out the examples:

-- the past simple to talk about finished actions, states or habits in the past when we know from general knowledge that the time period has finished.
+The past simple to talk about finished actions, states, or habits in the past when we know from general knowledge that the time period has finished.
 They are not unfinished and they are not still happening.
 Check out these examples:

 An Action Interrupting Another One

-- We use the past simple together with the past progressive to show that the simple past interrupted an action which was in progress in the past.
+We use the past simple together with the past continuous to show that the simple past interrupted an action which was in progress in the past.
 In this case, there should be a while-clause or when-clause in the sentence.
 Look at the examples:

 Story-telling and Narration

-- We can use the past simple for stories or lists of events.
+We can use the past simple for stories or lists of events.
 To show the sequence of events for the actions that happened in the past we use the simple past tense.